 Koenig Plaza The mall area surrounded by Macelwane, Monsanto and Shannon halls.

 KSLU Radio Saint Louis University's student radio organization.
-Not broadcast over radio waves, but available on cable channel 18 on campus.
+Not broadcast over radio waves, but available via cable on campus.
 Official call letters are WRTE.
 More information.

 Laclede Houses Three residence halls on Laclede Avenue.
 Formerly the Language Houses.